tc39/ecma402/CONTRIBUTING.md

 The ECMA-402 specification should be as small and generic as possible to supply sufficient internationalization capabilities for JavaScript developers producing applications with global audiences.
 The ECMA-402 Task Group tries to balance the never-ending stream of additions against the need to remain small, lean, and stable for maintenance time frames of 10+ years.

-In addition to the specification TC39 (ECMA-262) stage advancement requirements, ECMA-402 proposals are held against the following additional criteria.
+In addition to the usual TC39 (ECMA-262) stage advancement requirements, ECMA-402 proposals are held against the following additional criteria.

 ### ECMA-402 Stage 2 Requirements